SalomePlatform/smesh/doc/salome/gui/SMESH/input/use_existing_algos.rst

 * **To copy mesh** checkbox allows to import not only the edges of the selected **Groups of Edges**, but the whole source mesh.
 In this case **To copy groups** checkbox allows to create the same groups as in the imported source mesh.

 **Import 1D-2D Elements from Another Mesh** algorithm allows to define the mesh of a geometrical face (or group of faces) by importing mesh faces contained in a group (or groups) from another (or this) mesh.
 1D elements on the boundary of the geometrical face (if not yet present) are also created by the algorithm in conformity with the created 2D elements.
+The algorithm imports a mesh face provided that all its nodes lye on the geometrical face.

 To apply this algorithm select the geometrical face to be meshed (indicated in the field **Geometry** of **Create mesh** dialog box), **Import 1D-2D Elements from Another Mesh** in the list of 2D algorithms and click the *"Add Hypothesis"* button.